2025–26 Serie B de México season: Liguilla

 The best team of the regular season qualifies directly to the semifinals and the teams placed between the second and the seventh place qualify for the reclassification round (Repechaje).
 In the reclassification round the winner will advance to the semifinals, if there is a tie between both teams at the end of regular time, a penalty shoot-out will be held to define the winner.
 In the semifinals, if the two teams are tied on aggregate the higher seeded team advances.
 In the final, if the two teams are tied after both legs, the match goes to extra time and, if necessary, a penalty shoot-out.

+Reclassification

+The first legs were played on 25 and 26 March, and the second legs were played on 28 and 29 March 2026.